 Tertiary syphilis: symptoms, diagnosis and treatment.
-Tertiary syphilis and its manifestations in men and women The main characteristic signs of the disease
+Tertiary syphilis and its manifestations in men and women.
+Main characteristic signs of the disease

 Peculiarities

-The tertiary stage of syphilis develops due to insufficiency or lack of treatment for the initial stages of the disease.
+The tertiary stage of syphilis develops due to insufficiency or lack of treatment of the initial stages of the disease.
 It is accompanied by the formation of infiltrates or granulomas in the mucous membranes, skin and internal organs of a person.
 The resulting granulomas provoke tissue destruction.
-If you do not start therapy on time, there is a high probability of severe complications, including death.
+If treatment is not started in time, there is a high probability of severe complications, including death.

 Today, this type of syphilis is extremely rare.
-Most cases of the disease are detected early.
+Most cases of the disease are detected in the early stages.
 Tertiary syphilis can develop due to improper use of medications prescribed by a doctor or insufficient dosage.

-Syphilis develops as a result of the vital activity of pale treponema.
-These microorganisms live in intercellular spaces, blood vessels or nerve fibers.
+Syphilis develops as a result of the activity of Treponema pallidum.
+These microorganisms settle in intercellular spaces, blood vessels or nerve fibers.
 Most often, the disease affects people suffering from alcoholism or chronic diseases.
 The risk group also includes young children and the elderly.

 There are several factors that contribute to the development of the disease: